Chinese Lantern Festival 2025: Traditional Celebrations, Food, Yuan Xiao Jie

 In ancient times, there were once many ferocious beasts trying to harm both people and livestock.
 Chinese villagers organized to kill these animals and protect the village.
 The Jade Emperor's beloved crane, however, was lost on earth and was unwittingly killed by a hunter, which infuriated him.

 The Jade Emperor decided to revenge on the hunter by burning his village on the final day Chinese New Year celebration.
-Luckily, the Jade Emperor's kind-hearted daughter wanted to save the innocent villagers' lives, she alerted the villagers to this awful scheme.
+Luckily, the Jade Emperor's kind-hearted daughter wanted to save the innocent villagers' lives, so she alerted the villagers to this awful scheme.

 Hearing the news, a wise old man suggested the villagers hang lit lanterns in every house and set off fireworks on the 15th day of the first lunar month, to make it seem to the Jade Emperor that the village had caught fire.
 That way, he would be deceived and might abandon his plan.
 All villagers did as the old man proposed.

 On the 15th day of the first lunar month, the Jade Emperor's troops found the whole town was already ablaze.
 They returned to heaven to report to the Emperor that the village had been burnt.
-The Jade Emperor was satisfied, and the retaliatory plan came to the end.
+The Jade Emperor was satisfied, and the retaliatory plan came to an end.